Antique Quilt Value: Pattern, Stitching, Fabric, Age Clues, Condition and Provenance

 • Presentation: quilts that display well and photograph clearly tend to be easier to market.

-Visual gallery: comps and reference checks
+Visual gallery: market evidence and reference checks

 Use these images to compare your quilt’s pattern family, edge treatment, and condition tier against the types of examples that actually sold.

-Higher-tier comp: Material Culture lot 109 realized $950.
+Higher-tier comparison: Material Culture lot 109 realized market-dependent values.

-Patchwork comp: Nazmiyal lot 1167 realized $800.
+Patchwork comparison: Nazmiyal lot 1167 realized market-dependent values.

-Applique comp: Mebane lot 2 realized $500.
+Applique comparison: Mebane lot 2 realized market-dependent values.

 Provenance outlier: a signature-filled folk-art quilt can behave very differently from a decorative bed quilt.